-With more than 40 social, service, honorary, and professional organizations and clubs on campus, there is something for everyone.
-Our student clubs promote spiritual and personal growth, build a sense of community, and develop lasting leadership and relationship skills.
+With more than forty social, service, honorary, and professional clubs and organizations on campus, there is something for everyone.
+Our student clubs and organizations promote spiritual and personal growth, build a sense of community, and develop lasting leadership and relationship skills.

 Academic Focused Clubs